altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "K::know them, they talk?"
 ~The redhead sitting on the floor started chittering at him.
 Gerald a moment later started to translate~
-"G::What, you don't think those giant prosomas are empty?"
-"K::Also, what's up with the spiders -  does she speak spider?"
+"G::What, you don't think those giant prosomas are empty?/s" "K::Also, what's up with the spiders -  does she speak spider?"
 "G::Yes, she and the spiders are from a dream, nightmare actually" "K::A Dream?"